 Can you provide respite and/or day care?

 Absolutely.
-Over the years we have cared for many people on a respite, daily or even hourly basis.
-Perhaps they were recovering from an illness or operation, or their primary caregiver was ill, had to work or simply needed some R & R. Don’t hesitate to call; we would be happy to discuss your specific needs.
+Over the years we have cared for many people on a respite, daily or even an hourly basis.
+Perhaps they were recovering from an illness or operation or their primary caregiver was ill, had to work or simply needed some R & R. Don’t hesitate to call; we would be happy to discuss your specific needs.

 What types of meals do you serve?

-The simple answer is…whatever our residents like.
-We are constantly seeking our residents’ input into menu selections while at the same time striving to maintain balance and healthfulness by using fresh fruits, meats & vegetables in most of our meals.
-Occassionally we try to introduce various types of ethnic foods and other unusual foods or snacks but 9 times out 10 their favorites always come back to classic American cuisine.
-Take a look at one of our weekly menus here.
+The simple answer is anything our residents like!
+We are constantly seeking residents’ input into menu selections while also striving to maintain a healthy balance by using fresh fruits, meats and veggies in most of our meals.
+Occasionally we try different types of ethic foods or unusual foods and snacks but typically we stick to American cuisine, as it’s their favorite.
+You can also take a look at one of our weekly menus.